CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 ## Removing nodes - TODO

-### Things to improve
+## Things to improve

-* console node addition: accept disabled nodes
+### Console node addition: accept disabled nodes

+* Node management api should not check node availability by default.
+  The AIPConsole is not stable with the current update method of the node list (direct sql insert) -> the console must be restarted
-* dashboard: domains-location used as virtual path for the context
+### Dashboard: domains-location used as virtual path for the context
-* flat packaging: the zip content is rooted at a directory of same name
+### Flat packaging: the zip content is rooted at a directory of same name
+* This is annoying when patching the caip install ( Not sure this is the intended usage )